mui/material-ui/docs/pages/blog/2020-q1-update.md

     <source src="/static/blog/2020-q1-update/skeleton.webm" type="video/webm" />
   </video>

-- ⚛️ We have worked on improving the developer experience inside the text editors.
+- ⚛️ We have worked on improving developer experience inside text editors.
   - We have migrated prop descriptions from JSDoc to TypeScript for 60% of the components.
 Back-and-forths with the documentation API will be less frequent:

   ![props](/static/blog/2020-q1-update/props.png)